MarineGarden/Generic-Shuffle-Tool/README.md

 # Generic-Shuffle-Tool
-This repositrory include only one tool for generic type shuffling.
+This repositrory includes some tools for generic type shuffling.
 This is suitable for any List.